LearnersGuild/guide/Strategies/Community.md

 The guild is beta software.
 If you see something that needs fixing, fix it!
 Write goals.
 Open pull requests.
 Wash dishes.
 Leave the environment better than you found it.

+> [...] the biggest effects on student learning occur when teachers become learners of their own teaching, and when students become their own teachers.
+>
+> <cite>John Hattie, "Visible Learning"</cite>

 ## Ask for Help

 We've been trained to be self sufficient.
 Untrain yourself.
 We need each other.
 Reach out for support.